singhprd/singhprd.github.io/_posts/2018-10-20-first-post.markdown

 ---

 Hello, world.
 My name is Pete and I have created a website.
 I'm not sure why.

 ### Some things:

-Ruby, Rails, Baking, Sailing, some JS (React + Redux, Stimulus), wakeboarding.
+Ruby, Rails.

 Alfred aficionado.

 💻🎒🎩